kevinlondon/kevinlondon.github.io/_posts/2015-07-14-sunglasses-scam.md

 by comparison, looked like a great deal.

-My hypothesis is that when the brain sees a set of sunglasses for sale in a vending window, it looks them all over and thinks "Okay, the pair of sunglasses is set to 30K.
+My hypothesis is that when the brain sees a set of sunglasses for sale in a vending window, it looks them all over and thinks "Okay, the sunglasses range from 30K to 40K.
 Based on my understanding of other vendors in the area, and conventions of vending, I suspect that its actual price is probably somewhere around 30K.
-If I buy that 30K pair, I'm getting a great deal.
-If it turns out to be cheaper, 30K is still not all that much money."
-All of this, of course, probably happens subconsciously, which is why System 1 thinking can be so powerful.
+If I buy that 30K pair, I'm getting a deal.
+If it turns out to be cheaper somewhere else, 30K is still not all that much money."
+This train of thought happens mostly subconsciously, which is why System 1 thinking can be so powerful.

 I'd recommend _Thinking Fast and Slow_, I've certainly enjoyed it.
 I'll be writing a few more articles related to it shortly, particularly as it relates to software engineering and clean code.
 If you'd like to find out when they're posted, please sign up for the mailing list below and I'll send you a note.

-It's easy to shortcircuit our normal thought processes, especially if we're not aware that we're being manipulated.
-I'd also recommend that you think critically if you see a pair of sunglasses for sale in Ragnarok.
-It's possible you may not be getting such a great deal.
+It's easy to short-circuit our normal thought processes, especially if we're not aware that we're being manipulated.
+I'd recommend that you think critically if you think you're getting a great deal.
+It's possible that it's not so wonderful.